Shreeramghimire/Salmon-Statistics/first_part.md

 ### The Physical Meaning: "The Waiting Time" Distribution
 The Gamma distribution is the ultimate "waiting time" distribution.

-Imagine you are a salmon farmer, and you are waiting for sea lice to attach to a fish.
+Imagine we are salmon farmer, and are waiting for sea lice to attach to a fish.
 Lice arrive randomly at a constant average rate (say, 2 lice per hour).

 How long do you wait for exactly 1 louse to arrive?
 That follows an Exponential distribution.